 A commitment to continuous improvement serves students well, regardless of their ultimate career paths – because bioengineering capstone programs can have a huge impact on students, from cultivating problem solving skills to preparing for careers.
 “We have alumni who come back to our program and say ‘this was the most valuable and enjoyable course I ever took – it’s had a huge impact on my career,” says UC-Riverside’s Park.
 “We want to make sure we keep delivering that experience for students by constantly improving and evolving as the field itself changes.”

 There are several opportunities for BME students tackling big problems in healthcare through innovation.
 The BMEidea competition, open to any biomedical or bioengineering student teams, offers prizes of up to $10k.
-Deadline is April 3.
 For undergraduate students, NIBIB and VentureWell support the DEBUT Challenge specifically for undergraduate BME students who are solving real-world problems in healthcare.
-Deadline is May 31.

 Photo credit: Dr. John Desjardins, Clemson University